stackbit-projects/passivebot-e1420/content/pages/index.md

         image_alt: Feature 2 placeholder image
         media_position: left
         media_width: sixty
-      - title: Optimize Your Maximum Daily Earnings
+      - title: Optimize Your Maximum Online Daily Earnings
         content: >
           Community-driven input on get-paid-to websites ensures that with Passivebot you will be more productive and organized.
 Overcome